leanmcu/Green-Pill-Nano-Hardware/README.md

 # Green-Pill-Nano-Hardware
-Green Pill Nano is an Arduino board, pin compatible with Arduino Nano, and designed to be ultra low power.
+Green Pill Nano is an Arduino board, pin compatible with Arduino Nano, designed to be ultra low power, and allowing real debug.
 Some of the features include:
 - ultra low power (1uA and below in various sleep modes)
 - ability to do real debug using ST-Link
 - 10x more RAM and 4x more Flash than an Arduino Nano
+- built-in RTC
+- built-in USB FS
 - USB C connector
 - USB Over current protection
 - ESD protection
 - EMI protection
 - Reverse battery protection

 ## License

 Copyright © 2025 LeanMCU